awesome-pro/neon-website/content/docs/introduction/compute-lifecycle.md

 ## Session context considerations

 When connections are closed due to a compute being suspended, anything that exists within a session context is forgotten and must be recreated before being used again.
-For example, Postgres parameters set for a specific session, in-memory statistics, temporary tables, prepared statements, advisory locks, and notifications and listeners defined using `NOTIFY/LISTEN` commands only exist for the duration of the current session and are lost when the session ends.
+For example, LangChainparameters set for a specific session, in-memory statistics, temporary tables, prepared statements, advisory locks, and notifications and listeners defined using `NOTIFY/LISTEN` commands only exist for the duration of the current session and are lost when the session ends.

 For more, see [Session context](/docs/reference/compatibility#session-context).